-Chipotle Purple Sweet Potato Dip is a colorful and healthy appetizer (think of it like chickpea-free hummus!) made from roasted purple sweet potatoes and onion, fresh lemon juice, smoked paprika and dried chipotle.
-You can “eat the rainbow” all at once by serving this thick and creamy, oil-free, low-fat dip with raw veggies!
-With a texture similar to thick refried beans, this spicy sweet potato dip would also be right at home in tacos, burritos and quesadillas!
+This Purple Sweet Potato Dip is a colorful and healthy appetizer and snack (think of it like chickpea-free hummus!).
+It's made with roasted purple sweet potatoes and onion, fresh lemon juice, smoked paprika and dried chipotle.
+You can "eat the rainbow" all at once by serving this thick and creamy, oil-free, low-fat dip with raw veggies!
+With a texture similar to thick refried beans, this spicy sweet potato dip is also delicious in tacos, burritos and quesadillas!

-If you can’t find Stokes purple sweet potatoes, you could try this dip with Okinawan purple sweet potatoes.
+If you can't find Stokes purple sweet potatoes at the grocery store, you could try this dip with Okinawan purple sweet potatoes.

-Back to variations…. you can also increase the amount of tahini if you like, especially since I called for a measly two tablespoons.
-You could easily double that amount.
-Or if you’re not a fan of tahini try it with cashew butter, sunflower seed butter, or even almond butter.
+Back to variations.... feel free to increase the amount of tahini.
+You could easily double it.
+Or if you're not a fan of tahini try it with cashew butter, sunflower seed butter, or even almond butter.

 Most importantly, play with the amounts of acid, salt, and spice until you get it just how you like it!